 Primary Autism Community Class Teacher, York Region District School Board, Toronto, Ontario, Canada.
 B.A. in Developmental Studies and Health Studies, Bachelor of Education (B.Ed), Master of Education (M.Ed), and Post-Baccalaureate Studies in Linguistics and Psychology; experience with early childhood development and communication, special education, health issues, developmental disabilities; fluent in Chinese (Cantonese).

 Extensive marketing, financial, business management experience in U.S., Europe and Asia.
 Former Marketing Manager, OCBC Bank (Overseas-Chinese Banking Corporation), Singapore.
 Fluent in Chinese (Mandarin and Cantonese); educational credentials include a B.S. in Hospitality Administration and a year of intensive study and practice in traditional Chinese medicine.

 8. Diane T. Woo

-Diane is President of Diane T. Woo, Inc. She has extensive experience as a consultant and advisor to U.S. businesses working overseas, and extensive experience with charitable organizations as well as “for profit” entities in the United States and China.
-Diane’s current board memberships include The American Friends of the Shanghai Museum, and the Soong Ching Ling Foundation, a group dedicated to the welfare and education of children in China.
-Diane is a member and a former Director of the National Committee on United States-China Relations, and a member and former Director and Treasurer of the Friends of China Heritage Fund.
-Diane is fluent in English and Chinese (Mandarin, Cantonese and Shanghainese).
+President, Diane T. Woo, Inc., New York, New York.
+Extensive experience as a consultant and advisor to U.S. businesses working overseas; extensive experience with charitable organizations as well as “for profit” entities in U.S. and China; current board memberships include The American Friends of Shanghai Museum; Soong Ching Ling Foundation, a group dedicated to the welfare and education of children in China; and Director and Treasurer, Friends of China Heritage Fund; member and former Director, National Committee on United States-China Relations; fluent in Chinese (five dialects including Mandarin, Cantonese, and Shanghainese).

 The Board of Directors is our governing body that establishes and approves the Agency’s mission, policies, budget and programs, and appoints and oversees the performance of the officers and Executive Director.